 It is recommended that the students have knowledge in financial accounting corresponding to BUS110.

-Three mandatory assignments, whereof at least 2 must by approved to sit the exam.
+Nine mandatory assignments, whereof at least six must by approved to sit the exam.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Lectures: Four hours per week.
 Exercises: Two hours per week.